souffle-lang/souffle-lang.github.io/pages/docs/components.md

 Test(x) :- myInstance1.TheAnswer(x).
 .output Test
 ```
+You can display the expansion using the specifying the command-line
+option `--show=transformed-datalog`.

-In this example, we have two component instantiation of `MyComponent`:
+In the following example, we have two component instantiation of
+`MyComponent`:

 ```
 .init myInstance1 = MyComponent
 .init myInstance2 = MyComponent